 Eye On This Artist

-Please enjoy this amazing interview from a phenomenally talented young man.
+Please enjoy this very honest interview from a very talented young lady.

 Did you choose, or were you chosen to create art work?